 What is covered?
 What is the limit?
 What will I pay?
+II I pay?
 In-network Out-of-network For Transplants \$7,500 limit per transplant Deductible, then 0% coinsurance In-network deductible, then 0% coinsurance Cellular Immunotherapy and gene therapy \$7,500 per episode of care for travel lodging maximum No charge No charge

-- Ferry transportation from the member's home. - Mileage expenses for the member's personal vehicle. - Lodging expenses at commercial establishments, including hotels and motels, between the home and medical facility where the service will be provided. - Ground transportation, car rental, taxi fares, and parking fees for the member and a companion (when covered) between the hotel and medical facility where services will be provided.
+What services are included?
+Ferry transportation from the member's home.
+Mileage expenses for the member's personal vehicle.
+Lodging expenses at commercial establishments, including hotels and motels, between the home and medical facility where the service will be provided.
+Ground transportation, car rental, taxi fares, and parking fees for the member and a companion (when covered) between the hotel and medical facility where services will be provided.
+Air Transportation Air travel expenses between the member's home and medical facility where services will be provided.
+Unrestricted coach class.
+Flexible and fully refundable round-trip airfare from a licensed commercial carrier.
+What is excluded?
+(Premera HMO pays 0%) Charges and fees for booking changes.
+Cancellation fees.
+First class airline fees.
+International travel.
+Lodging at any establishment that is not commercial.
+Meals.
+Personal care items.
+Pet care, except for service animals.
+Phone service and long-distance calls.
+Reimbursement for mileage rewards or frequent flier coupons.

-Air Transportation

-- Air travel expenses between the member's home and medical facility where services will be provided. - Unrestricted coach class. - Flexible and fully refundable round-trip airfare from a licensed commercial carrier.

-- · Charges and fees for booking changes.

-- · Cancellation fees.

-- · First class airline fees.

-- International travel.

-- · Lodging at any establishment that is not commercial.

-- Meals.

-- · Personal care items.

-- Pet care, except for service animals.

-- Phone service and long-distance calls.

-- Reimbursement for mileage rewards or frequent flier coupons.

 Reimbursement for travel before contacting Premera HMO and receiving prior authorization.
 Travel for medical procedures not listed above.
 Travel in a mobile home, RV, or travel trailer.
 Travel to providers outside the network or that have not been designated by Premera HMO to perform the services.
 Travel related to participation in a clinical trial.
 Travel insurance.
-Related benefit See Transplants for covered transplants.
+Related benefit information See Transplants for covered transplants.
 See Ambulance for emergent and planned non-emergent transportation services.